Fleeting fame and the half-life of linoleum.

 How do you subscribe to these podcasts?
 Copy a URL from the box above into your preferred podcasting software (e.g. Feedreader, Juice, Ziepod, etc.).
 You will automatically receive fresh onetinleg.com podcasts when they’re published.

-With the onset of late middle age, Rob Hunter is the sole support of a large orange cat and the despair of his young wife.
+With the onset of late middle age, Rob Hunter is the sole support of a ten-year-old Chevy Aveo and the despair of his young wife.
 He does dishes, mows the lawn and keeps their Downeast Maine cottage spotless by moving as little as possible.
 In a former life ¹ he was a newspaper copy boy, railroad telegraph operator, recording engineer and film editor.
 He spent the 70s and 80s as a Top-40 disc jockey.

 The nearest town to the Hunters that anybody is likely to have ever heard of—because of Stephen King’s The Langoliers—is Bangor, Maine where there are real parking meters and a traffic light.
 They drive down every six months or so to watch the light change and see the trains come in.
-Rob’s wife, Bonnie, is the secretary at a nearby rural elementary school.
-She is a gifted quilter who beguiled her new husband with the kaleidoscope of patchwork geometry.
+Rob’s wife, Bonnie, is a gifted quilter who beguiled her new husband with the kaleidoscope of patchwork geometry.
 They live on America’s northeastern border with the Canadian Maritime Provinces.
 Please note that the border is on the southwest if you are in Canada.
 This is important if you are not a swimmer.

 ² Rob’s long-time client at Random House Audiobooks, Sherry Huber, once wangled her team a Spoken Arts Grammy nomination.
 We didn’t win.
 The nomination was for The Short Stories of Ray Bradbury.